russom/CarND-Capstone/Capstone_writeup.md

     * Estimate whether or not some braking action is needed and calculate it based on the vehicle characteristics (mass, wheel radius).

 ### _Traffic Lights Detector_
-The content from Uacity's classroom can be found [here](https://www.youtube.com/watch?v=oTfArPhstQU&feature=emb_logo)
+The content from Udacity's classroom can be found [here](https://www.youtube.com/watch?v=oTfArPhstQU&feature=emb_logo)